 - f) Healing proceeds normally as above in 5-10 days and adaptive strengthening still occurs - 4.
 Recurrent muscle injury may occur when muscle fiber tears are caused repeatedly in already damaged muscle before recovery has occurred - a) This causes additional inflammation, lengthens the healing process further, forms additional scar tissue and causes continued and prolonged pain - b) This also may disrupt the adaptive strengthening process keeping the muscle unit weak and chronically vulnerable to re-injury - c) This is the only physiologically valid use of the term "Repetitive Strain Injury" (RSI) as a diagnosis.
 Unfortunately, it is almost always misused.
-This will be discussed further below. - d) Even this injury always heals without permanent consequences with active rest but because the adaptive strengthening process has been disrupted and must start over, retraining can restart this vicious circle unless it is gradual and thus prolonged - e) Remember that recurrent or persistent pain from any source can become chronic if misinterpreted, even if the original injury is fully healed as we saw in our discussion on the nature of pain in Part I!

-D. Muscle Healing occurs in three phases:

-- 1. Destruction phase: from injury to about 3-5 days - a) Hematoma formation (bruise) - b) Tissue necrosis (damaged cells die) - c) Initiation of the inflammatory process (redness, swelling, more pain) - 2.
-Repair phase: begins about day 3 and peaks about 10 days post injury - a) Removal of necrotic (dead) tissue and hematoma by immune cells - b) Regeneration of muscle cells - c) Simultaneous production of connective scar tissue - d) Growth of new blood vessels (capillaries) - e) The scar becomes stronger than the adjacent normal muscle tissue by approximately day 10 - Day 3 Day 5 Day 7 Day 14 Day 21 - 3.
-Remodeling phase: overlaps with the repair phase and extends out several months (up to 1 year) depending on the severity of the injury and variations in each person's physiology - it is not disrupted by activity - NO restrictions are necessary!
+This will be discussed further below. - d) Even this injury always heals without permanent consequences with active rest but because the adaptive strengthening process has been disrupted and must start over, retraining can restart this vicious circle unless it is gradual and thus prolonged - e) It is essential that you understand that recurrent or persistent pain from any source can become chronic if misinterpreted, even if the original injury is fully healed as we saw in our discussion on the nature of pain in Part I! - D. Muscle Healing occurs in three phases: - 1.
+Destruction phase: from injury to about 3-5 days - a) Bruising ("hematoma" formation) - b) Damaged cells die ("tissue necrosis") - c) Initiation of the inflammatory process = redness, swelling and more pain - 2.
+Repair phase: begins about day 3 and peaks about 10 days post injury - a) Removal of dead ("necrotic") tissue and hematoma by immune cells - b) Regeneration of muscle cells - c) Simultaneous production of connective scar tissue - d) Growth of new blood vessels (capillaries) - e) The scar becomes stronger than the adjacent normal muscle tissue by approximately day 10 - 3.
+Remodeling phase: overlaps with the repair phase and extends out several months (up to 1 year) depending on the severity of the injury and variations in each person's physiology it is not disrupted by activity NO restrictions are necessary!
 In fact, normal activity guides this process!
 (See Part I)